JELCRAWFORD/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ```
 Comment out or delete the wpa-ssid and wpa-psk lines.

-After editing, your file should look like:
+After editing, your file should look like - line breaks are important also, not just content:

 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)